This article was originally written for Rooted Ministries. Be sure to visit them for more gospel-centered youth ministry resources.

 With this healing as our backdrop, we proceed to engage this quick parable, in which God’s magnificent Kingdom is compared to a minuscule mustard seed, which is planted, and then grows into a tree.
 But what is Christ after in likening the Father’s domain to a mustard seed?

-Guthrie, Thomas.
-Christ and the Inheritance of the Saints.
-New York: Robert Carter & Bros., 1859.
-Google Books.
+Thomas Guthrie, Christ and the Inheritance of the Saints (New York: Robert Carter & Bros., 1859).